WillAbides/rjson/README.md

 rjson is a json parser that relies on [Ragel-generated](http://www.colm.net/open-source/ragel/) state machines for most parsing. rjson's api is minimal and focussed on efficient parsing.

+## Why you shouldn't use rjson most of the time

+While rjson is much faster than "encoding/json", it is faster at the cost of being more difficult to use.
+If you use rjson, your code will be more verbose and less readable than if you used the standard library.
+In most cases, this will cost more in developer time than you will make up for in time saved parsing json.

+To make rjson worthwhile, one of these should apply:

+- You have a very high volume of json to parse.
+- You need very low latency but are stuck using json serialization.

+rjson is originally written for a project where we have to process thousands of json documents per second.
+This is the sort of project that should be using rjson.

 ## Ragel state machines

 This whole thing is built around a few Ragel-generated state machines.
 They are defined in .rl files, and the generated